-This easy Gyoza Dipping Sauce is made with just 4 simple ingredients.
+This easy Gyoza Dipping Sauce recipe is made with just 4 simple ingredients.
 It’s savory, tangy, and a little spicy.
 It’s the perfect sauce for gyoza, dumplings, potstickers, spring rolls, and more!

 A plateful of Japanese gyoza is only complete when it’s served with some sauce.
 This version is tangy, savory, and a touch spicy.
 It’s the best dipping sauce you can keep in your fridge at all times.